 This is another area where the changing regulatory environment has an effect and so Contract Managers should identify key contracts and any changes that need to be made to them.
 Some critical contracts might need updating to specify the applicability of certain legislation or certain obligations under such legislation.

 Where shortcomings are identified in a particularly critical contract, discussions with relevant stakeholders should be held to determine approaches for addressing the problems.

 Conversations can then be held with the other parties to the contract about amending it to increase its effectiveness going forward, or terminating it before end of term and possibly negotiating a more effective contract with the same or a different supplier.

 Challenge 5: Check the organisation’s regulatory compliance

-New laws, regulations and policies applicable to organisations of all kinds are coming into effect all the time.
+New laws, regulations and policies applicable to organisations of all kinds are coming into effect all the time so Contract Managers always need to keep the big picture on contract compliance in mind.
 This changing regulatory environment might apply to an organisation, for instance:

 - In the country where it is registered

 - In the countries or regions where it conducts business

 - If it processes the personal data of residents of certain countries or regions